USF Digital Accessibility Training Program

 Learning Objectives

-• Identify and remediate accessibility barriers in their own course materials - including Word documents, PowerPoint slides, PDFs, and Canvas pages - using tools already available at USF.
+• Identify and remediate accessibility barriers in your course materials - including Word documents, PowerPoint slides, and Canvas pages - using tools already available at USF.

 • Apply accessible design practices when creating new course content, so that materials meet WCAG 2.1 Level AA standards before they are posted to Canvas.